-What this means is that most mobile home parks with the Buyers of a mobile home within the park to have to make at least three to four times what the lot rent is in income every month.
+What this means is that in most mobile home parks the Buyers of a mobile home within the park have to make at least three to four times what the lot rent is in income every month.

 If the mobile home parks lot rent is $500 then most parks will look for all residents applying for residency within the park to have somewhere between $1,500-$2,000 in reported income each month.